 Ukraine joins European Health Research Network to strengthen the health research system for evidence-informed policy-making

-Ukraine has joined the WHO European Health Research Network (EHRN) as its sixth member country.
-The official launch of the membership took place during the first meeting on strengthening national health research systems, held in Kyiv on 17–19 October 2018.
+Ukraine has joined the WHO European Health Research Network (EHRN) under the auspice of the WHO European Health Information Initiative (EHII) as its sixth member country.
+The EHRN aims to provide strategic direction and leadership to its network member countries in national health research systems (NHRS) strengthening by coordinating technical expertise, regional experiences and a platform for communication, exchange and advocacy.
+The official launch of the membership took place during the first meeting on strengthening national health research systems held in Kyiv on 17–19 October 2018.
 The meeting was organized 1 year after the adoption of the Sofia Declaration and the establishment of the EHRN.

 This landmark occasion brought together for the first time national health research stakeholders including the Ministry of Health, the National Academy of Medical Science, the National University of Kyiv-Mohyla Academy and others.

 Under the leadership of the Division of Information, Evidence, Research and Innovation of WHO/Europe, participants discussed how health information, health research and knowledge translation contribute to evidence-informed policy-making.
 They also explored country-driven approaches to advancing national health research in Ukraine.

 The Ministry of Health of Ukraine is prioritizing the implementation of the Action plan to strengthen the use of evidence, information and research for policy-making in the WHO European Region.
 As a part of an important capacity-building activity and network of the WHO EHII, participants of the meeting learned about and discussed: